 Operationalization of data subject rights

-When an organization collects and processes personal data in large quantities the automation of the process is the key.
-Privacy solutions such as Data Privacy Manager serve as a platform for orchestration and management of data subjects rights.
+When an organization collects and processes personal data in large quantities, the automation of the process is the key.
+Privacy solutions such as Data Privacy Manager serve as a platform for the orchestration and management of data subject rights.

 Most importantly, Data Privacy Manager represents one central place for the supervision of requests and provides DPO with all the information necessary for managing data subject requests within the limits of the response date.